LaserTagMods/JBOX/README.md

 function for game play/interaction so that the JBOX does exactly what you want.
 Most settings are not saved but reset when going between main base functions.

+Notes:
-NOTE: The JBOX boots up in "Basic Domination Mode" so it will start out of the box running a domination game as soon as the first team tags it to "capture it".
+  1. The JBOX boots up in "Basic Domination Mode" so it will start out of the box running a domination game as soon as the first team tags it to "capture it".
+  2. An auto save function is built in so that the last settings programmed into the JBOX are stored and reloaded upon reset.
+This way you can have designated JBOXs for respawns or domination bases etc. and label them as such, but can still have the freedom to change settings as desired.

 Step 1: Select a main function for the JBOX to execute